sylc/release_up/doc/doc.md

 # Regex

-Apply a regex on the `README.md`.
-The regex can be configure in the config file. e.g:
+Apply a regex on the `README.md` or any other files with the new version or any other value.
+The regex can be configured in the config file. e.g:

 ```json